oneapi-src/oneAPI-samples/Libraries/oneMKL/student_t_test/README.md

 Run `nmake` to build and run the sample. `nmake clean` removes temporary files.

 *Warning*: On Windows, static linking with oneMKL currently takes a very long time, due to a known compiler issue.
 This will be addressed in an upcoming release.
-## Running the Monte Carlo Pi Estimation Sample
+## Running the Student's T-test Sample

 ### Example of Output
 If everything is working correctly, after building you will see step-by-step output from each of the three example programs, providing the generated estimate of &pi;.